top of page

 All On the Road Together

-The quarry proposal seems to be the talk of the town.
-A group was overheard in a local restaurant discussing the plan to change the Township regulations, remove authority from the Township's Planning Commission to approve Land Development and the quarry applicant will "make another run of it."
+The quarry proposal is generating lots of attention.
+A group of people in a local restaurant were discussing a plan to change Lower Milford Township's regulations by removing authority from the Township's Planning Commission to approve Land Development, let the Board of Supervisors approve development and the quarry applicant will "make another run at it."

 A generation of children have been born and reached adulthood while your Supervisors have fought hard to maintain all that is good about Lower Milford Township.
 Ten Supervisors have been in office since the quarry application crossed our doorstep.
-During those 21 years, no one worked harder than Ellen Koplin to fight for our Township residents' right to live without the harmful impacts and danger a quarry poses.
+During those 21 years, no one worked harder with our Solicitor and Engineers than Ellen Koplin to fight for our Township residents' right to live without the harmful impacts and danger a quarry poses.

 bottom of page